Micro Challenge Deposits

 };

-Note: see the Securing Requests reference for details on how to calculate the requestSignature
+See Securing Requests to learn how to calculate the requestSignature

 Do not pass Consumer PII (name, email address, etc) in the description field.
 You can pass Consumer PII in the customer object.